 1. Make Time to Play

 Set aside 30 minutes 3 times a week to do fun exercises with your kids.
 Make it a part of your after-school or after-dinner routine.
 If your kids are young, they might enjoy hopscotch or hide-and-seek.
 Kick a soccer ball around with older children.

 Also plan at least one family activity every weekend.
 It can be as simple as taking little ones to the playground -- or as challenging as an all-day hike with your teenager.

 A key to getting kids moving is planning time for physical activities.
 You can find that time by turning off the TV, for starters -- and keeping TVs out of the kids' bedrooms.
 Then offer a variety of family activities, both competitive and noncompetitive.
 Exploring different ways to move their bodies will help children find exercises they enjoy and want to stick with for the long run.

 2. Walk or Bicycle Everywhere You Can

-Use muscle power: Bike or walk to the grocery store, library, or to your child's school or sports events.
+Use muscle power: Bike or walk to the grocery store, library, or to your child's school or sporting events.
 Go for a 30-minute family walk after dinner instead of heading right for the television.
 Track everyone’s mileage or steps with a pedometer, and try to add more distance every week.
-Use a family exercise log or colorful stickers to track your progress.
+Use a family exercise log or colorful stickers to track progress.
 Put your log or chart on the refrigerator as a reminder to keep up the good effort together.